Jared Kushner: Political background

 Jared Kushner had been a lifelong Democrat prior to his father-in-law Donald Trump entering politics.
 He had donated over $10,000 to Democratic campaigns starting at the age of 11.
 In 2008, he donated to the campaign for Hillary Clinton and his newspaper the New York Observer endorsed Barack Obama over John McCain in the 2008 United States presidential election.
 After expressing disappointment with Obama, however, he registered as an independent in 2009 and endorsed Republican U.S. presidential nominee Mitt Romney in 2012 via the New York Observer.
-In 2014 he continued to donate to Democratic groups, but he then continued his "ideological conversion" by joining his father-in-law Donald Trump's nascent US presidential campaign in the field of the Republican candidates in 2015.
+In 2014 he continued to donate to Democratic groups, but joined his father-in-law Donald Trump's nascent US presidential campaign in the field of the Republican candidates in 2015.
 Kushner had no prior involvement in campaign politics or in government before Trump's campaign.